Chapter 5160-48 Medicaid Coverage of Targeted Care Management Services Provided to Individuals with MR/DD

-Qualified providers of medicaid TCM services are CBDD as established under Chapter 5126. of the Revised Code.
-Only those eligible activities as defined in this rule performed by CBDD employees or CBDD sub-contractors meeting the registration or certification standards contained in rule 5123:2-5-02 of the Administrative Code are eligible for payment.
+Qualified providers of medicaid TCM services are CBsDD as established under Chapter 5126. of the Revised Code.
+Only those eligible activities as defined in this rule performed by CBsDD employees or CBsDD sub-contractors meeting the registration or certification standards contained in rule 5123:2-5-02 of the Administrative Code are eligible for payment.

 (F) Documentation requirements.

 To receive medicaid reimbursement for TCM activities provided under this rule, documentation must include, but is not limited to, the following elements: